Ken Beamish: Managerial career

-After retiring as a player he became manager of Swindon Town.
+After retiring as a player, he became manager of Swindon Town.
 John Trollope had originally brought Beamish to the club as his assistant.
 After Trollope's unsuccessful venture into management came to an end, Beamish took over the reins from him towards the end of the 1982–83 season.
-Working on a tight budget, Beamish was given only one full season in charge, in which he led the Town to their lowest ever league finish – seventeenth in Fourth Division.
-However, he did lead the club to the Fourth Round of the FA Cup, where former club Blackburn Rovers eliminated Swindon.
+Working on a tight budget, Beamish was given only one full season in charge, in which he led the Town to their lowest ever league finish – 17th in Fourth Division.
+However, he did lead the club to the fourth round of the FA Cup, where former club Blackburn Rovers eliminated Swindon.
 When his contract expired at the end of the 1983–84 season, new sponsors Lowndes Lambert demanded a big-name manager, and Beamish was replaced by Lou Macari.

-He worked at Blackburn Rovers as commercial manager, from 1986 until his retirement in August 2012.
+He worked at Blackburn Rovers as a commercial manager from 1986 until his retirement in August 2012.
 He later worked with AFC Fylde.

 Personal life

-He married Lesley and in 1973 the couple were living with daughter Kirstie at Saltdean, Sussex.
+He married Lesley, and in 1973 the couple were living with daughter Kirstie at Saltdean, Sussex.
 He later lived in Euxton and got involved with local charitable causes.